BarsukinSyn/ComfyUI-Enjoyer-Roadmap/README.md

 1. **Launch ComfyUI:** Typically, you will start ComfyUI by running one of the provided batch files based on your hardware.
 Use `run_cpu.bat` for CPU setups or `run_nvidia_gpu.bat` for NVIDIA GPU configurations.
 Double-clicking these files starts ComfyUI in your web browser, allowing access to its interface for creating images.
 Alternate launch options may exist based on your setup.
 2. **Explore the Basic Workflow:** After launching ComfyUI, you will be greeted with a simple and intuitive workflow.
 Start by selecting your previously downloaded checkpoint in the 'Load Checkpoint' node.
 Once selected, press the 'Queue Prompt' button to begin generating your first image.
 If you encounter any issues or require further guidance, search YouTube for 'ComfyUI beginner guide' to find comprehensive tutorials.
-3. **Understand Terminology:** Familiarize yourself with key ComfyUI terminology to navigate and use the software more effectively.
+3. **Understand the Terminology:** Familiarize yourself with key ComfyUI terminology to navigate and use the software more effectively.
 For a comprehensive list, check out the [Terms and Definitions](terms-and-definitions.md) section.